China–Netherlands relations

-China–Netherlands relations officially began in November 1954.
+The People's Republic of China (PRC) and the Netherlands commenced official diplomatic relations in November 1954.
 In May 1972, diplomatic mission was increased to ambassadorial level.
+On 11 May 1981, the diplomatic relations was downgraded to the charge d'affaires level due to the Dutch government ratified the construction of two submarines for Taiwan by the Dutch companies.
+Until 1 February 1984, China and the Netherlands restored ambassadorial diplomatic relations.

 History

 China-Dutch relations began prior to the founding of the People's Republic of China in the 17th and 18th century when Dutch traders of the Verenigde Oostindische Compagnie (VOC) setup trading post in Canton and also in the western coast of Taiwan.

-PRC–Netherlands began in 1954.
+Johan Nieuhof's account of the first VOC embassy to Beijing in 1655–1657—and the objections against it raised by members of the Jesuit China Mission—became the influential and much-translated 1665 Embassy from the East-India Company.

+20th century

+During the Korean War, the Netherlands' Regiment van Heutsz under the United Nations Command fought the People's Republic of China's People's Volunteer Army in multiple battles.

+PRC–Netherlands began in 1954 to establish the diplomatic relations of the charge d'affaires level.
+Until 18 May 1972, China upgraded to the ambassadorial level with the Netherlands.
 In the 1980s Taiwan ordered two submarines from a Dutch shipyard which were delivered despite tremendous Chinese pressure.
-China accused the Netherlands of colluding with American President Ronald Reagan and downgraded relations with the Netherlands and threatened to do the same to the US.
-In 1984 the Netherlands agreed not to export additional military goods in order to restore relations.
+China accused the Netherlands of colluding with American President Ronald Reagan and downgraded relations to the charge d'affaires level with the Netherlands on 11 May 1981, and threatened to do the same to the US.
+In 1984, the Netherlands agreed not to export additional military goods in order to restore relations to the ambassadorial level.

+21st century

+In March 2014, Chinese Communist Party general secretary Xi Jinping made the first state visit of China to the Netherlands in history.